Chinese Medicine for Acne.

 I have developed 'The Teen Acne Project', a support program on Sydney's Northern Beaches.

-I offer this guided program for teens to manage their acne in 4-6 weeks that's natural and Chinese Herbal Medicine based, including lifestyle support.
+This guided program for teens aims to manage their acne in 4-6 weeks that's natural and Chinese Herbal Medicine based, including lifestyle support.
 I have SEVERAL WAYS to make it EASY for your or your teen to take Chinese Herbs WITHOUT TASTE.
 Would you be interested?

 The first step is to complete the Skin questionnaire and you can access it here.